Iran Claims It Tested A Submarine Launched Anti-Ship Missile Capable Of Standoff Strikes

 Jask-2 offers Iran a means to launch submarines attacks outside the inner most anti-submarine defenses of naval surface task force, such as an American Carrier Strike Group.
 Of course, the missile would still have to survive a multi-layered anti-air defensive umbrella to score a hit.

 Still, a submarine-launched anti-ship cruise missile capability of any kind would only add to the array of threats Iran can bring to bear in the region, including ship- and shore-launched anti-ship cruise and ballistic missiles, naval mines, swarms of small boats, including suicide craft, and more.
-We at The War Zone have explored these very real threats in detail on multiple occasions in the past.
+We at The War Zone have explored these very real threats

 The Fateh-class boats could present an even more significant challenge given their larger size and greater endurance.
 At present, Iran only has one Fateh, with a second undergoing initial trials.
 It seems likely that this fleet will expand as time goes on, though.